-- 3.1 This policy applies to all University employees and all registered students. - 3.2 This policy does not oblige the University to make financial contributions to external parties. - 3.3 Individuals/organizations external to the University who engage in fundraising for community engagement on behalf of, or for the benefit of, the University, or who raise funds by using the UJ brand, may only do so if prior approval for such activities has been granted by the Division: Institutional Advancement in terms of the UJ Fundraising Policy.
+- 3.1 This policy applies to all University employees and all registered students. - 3.2 This policy does not in a n y m e a n s oblige the University to make financial contributions to external parties. - 3.3 Individuals/organizations external to the University who engage in fundraising for community engagement on behalf of, or for the benefit of, the University, or who raise funds by using the UJ brand, may only do so if prior approval for such activities has been granted by the Division: Financial Governance and Revenue in terms of the UJ Fundraising Policy.